Amanda has managed her hemorrhoids with home remedies for two decades.

 - Take papaya pills.
 These little pills are chewable and easy to carry with you.
 Take them after meals, as they contain enzymes that help break down your food.

 - Buy prunes in individually wrapped packages.
 Throw some in your purse or coat pocket and eat them as snacks throughout the day.

-- Try to limit breads, pasta, dehydrating beverages and anything else you have found to be constipating.
+- Try to limit bread, pasta, dehydrating beverages, and anything else you have found to be constipating.
 Note that certain cheeses are more constipating than others.
 Eat more salad and fruit.

 Exercise is important because it helps keep food moving through the gut, promoting regularity.
 It also gets the blood flowing and strengthens muscles.
 Sitting and slouching put a lot of pressure on hemorrhoids.
 Building core muscles will help hold up your internal organs so that they are not putting so much pressure on your pelvis.
 Doing Kegel exercises may help also.

 Travel usually involves a lot of sitting.
 Look for any opportunity to move around.

 - If you have a layover, walk around the airport instead of sitting and waiting for your next flight.